 You get a selection of motorised and non-motorised attachments with the Samsung Jet 90 Pet stick vacuum.
 They all connect with a satisfying click and improve the vacuum’s versatility.

 The primary floorhead for the Samsung Jet 90 Pet is the 25cm Turbo Action Brush.
-This is an excellent brush head that does a great job on all surfaces.
+We think this is an excellent brush head that does a great job on all surfaces.
 It also has stiff bristles for deep carpet cleaning, although there aren’t any side suction channels as you’ll find with other brands, like the Dyson V11.

 The brush bar can be removed with a simple click system, so you don’t need to resort to scissors for untangling pet hair.
 Unfortunately, there aren’t any headlights on the floorhead.
 You generally expect to find these on premium cleaners, although the Dyson V11 doesn’t have lights either.